|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 "But the available strategies you have for meeting your needs are limited by what you know and don’t know, your conditioning, your emotional make-up, the degree of support you receive, your health, your sensitivity to pain and pleasure, and so on.
 And throughout this struggle you are aware that both your intellectual and physical abilities will inevitably deteriorate and despite all your efforts you will die.
 Regardless you carry on.
 That is the key point.
 In the face of struggle you carry on.
 That’s why you’re still here today.
 You continue to live and feel no matter what.
 If you let this awareness soak in and really feel the struggle, you may begin to get a glimmer of your real worth."

 Renee slowly began to understand.
 She stated, "So the degree of success is irrelevant?
 The only thing that really counts is the effort."
 Think of your Renee.
 Would it help your client to see that the source of his or her worth is in the effort he or she puts into life?

 On this track we discussed regaining self worth.
 Our case study on this track involved Renee.
 Over several sessions with Renee, I found it productive to put self worth into different perspectives using four methods.
 These four methods for regaining self worth are eliminating the idea, unrestricting the idea, acknowledging personal worth, and the compassionate perspective.

 On the next track we will discuss intimate discontent.
 A technique for becoming aware of intimate discontent that I implement in my practice consists of three steps.
 The three steps to becoming aware of intimate discontent are experiencing feelings and defining what is wanted, and rediscovering old strategies.

 Question 5: What are four methods for regaining self worth?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.

 Others who bought this Couples Course